andrewrgarcia/gromacs-learning/GROMACS-free-energy-tutorial/README.md

-# Gromacs Free Energy of Solvation Tutorial [Output]
+# Gromacs Free Energy of Solvation Tutorial [Generated Files from]
 ### Andrew Garcia

 Figures and data generated from tutorial: